Solenoid: Infinite continuous solenoid

 where μ_{eff} is the effective or apparent permeability of the core.
 The effective permeability is a function of the geometric properties of the core and its relative permeability.
 The terms relative permeability (a property of just the material) and effective permeability (a property of the whole structure) are often confused; they can differ by many orders of magnitude.
+Additionally, ferromagnetic cores are subject to magnetic saturation; once the core material is fully magnetized, increasing the current further will not produce a proportional increase in magnetic flux.

 For an open magnetic structure, the relationship between the effective permeability and relative permeability is given as follows: